Family Literacy Facilitation (Part-time)

 |COMM1560||Child Development and Emergent Literacy

 Description: Explore the principles of child development, deepen your understanding of play and reflect upon children with exceptional needs in family literacy programs.
-Examine oral language and reading/writing development from emergent to independent stages and focus on the role of adults in supporting children's literacy development.
+Examine oral language, reading and development from emergent to independent stages and focus the role of adults in supporting children's literacy development throughout the entire learning process.

-Description: Learn about the principles of community development and how these impact and support family literacy, home languages and cultures.
+Description: Learn about the principles of community development and how these impact and support family literacy, home languages and culture.
 Criteria for effective partnerships and examples of successful community partnerships will be highlighted.

 Description: Explore the multitude of dynamics around leadership in the field of family literacy.
-Issues of sustainability, ongoing funding, administration, evaluation processes, recruitment and retention of families and staff will be examined.
+Program evaluation, research and administration are all examined including issues related to funding, partnerships, program sustainability and governance.

 The College reserves the right to alter information including requirements and fees and to cancel at any time a program, course, or program major or option; to change the location and/or term in which a program or course is offered; to change the program curriculum as necessary to meet current competencies in the job market or for budgetary reasons; or to withdraw an offer of admission both prior to and after its acceptance by an applicant or student because of insufficient applications or registrations, over-acceptance of offers of admission, budgetary constraints, or for other such reasons.
 In the event the College exercises such a right, the College’s sole liability will be the return of monies paid by the applicant or student to the College.